CYP152N1/plddt2csv/README.md

 Update information
 --------------

-"align_mono.py" and "align_ptm.py" were released.
+"align_multi.py", "align_mono.py" and "align_ptm.py" were released.

-This version is draft version for alphafold 2.1.1. to align .pdb files
+This version was created for alphafold 2.1.1. to align .pdb files

 This script can be parformed without any argument.